Our Current Curriculum

-- PeaGreen is 12.5 years old and is in 7th grade (ish).
+- PeaGreen is 14 years old and is in 9th grade.
 He’s a super-smart kiddo that would thrive in whatever environment he was put into, but he’s happy to be homeschooled!
 Current interests include all things Slavic, and creation of comedic characters and comedy skits for them.
 He’s not sure where his future will take him just yet, but he feel sure it will be somewhere cold.
 His goal is to become a stand-up comedian or performer of some sort, but says that is subject to change.

 Our 2010 school year began in January and went in a 6 week cycle, followed by a one week break.
 Each 6 weeks equaled one grading period (for a total of 7 learning modules, or ‘mods’).
 The ‘school week’ was M-Th.
-I found that six weeks was too long, so we’ve changed that for 2011.
-We also updated to a M-F school-week schedule (2010 being our first year, and I wanted to ease into this new thing, so we were a little more relaxed).
+I found that six weeks was too long, but since we only had ‘school’ M-Th, it worked out.
+2010 our first year, and I wanted to ease into this new thing, so we were a little more relaxed.

 Our 2011 school year began in January and went in four-week cycles, followed by a one week break.
 Two four-week cycles equaled one grading period.
-We had 5 ten-week periods of school, and stop at the beginning of December and take the rest of the month off.
+We had 5 ten-week periods of school, and stopped at the beginning of December to take the rest of the month off.
 For convenience sake, I divided our year up into three sessions: Winter (January – May), Summer (June-August) and Fall (September – December).
 Winter Session is our heaviest, curriculum-wise; we do more seat-work.
 Summer is much lighter because of all the classes and programs available to us in our community.
 We opted for a lot of child-led/delight-led learning with some parent-directed basics thrown in for good measure.
 Fall is moderate; easing into the next grade’s curriculum.
 We take a break towards the end of November and December, then start fresh in January with our new school year.